 - Teachers will be on duty at their door before school, after school, and at every passing period

-- Only those students who are purchasing breakfast are to report to the cafeteria.
+- Before school starts, only those students who are purchasing breakfast are to report to the cafeteria.

 - Lunches will be staggered to limit the number of students in the cafeteria

-- Team 1 (in Green schedule) or A (in Yellow schedule) will begin lunch in the cafeteria eating
+- Team 1 will begin lunch in the cafeteria eating

-- Team 2 (in Green schedule) or B (in Yellow schedule) will begin the lunch period outside on the playground.
+- Team 2 will begin the lunch period outside on the playground.

-- At the mid-lunch bell, Team 1 (in Green schedule) or A (in Yellow schedule) will exit through the Vending/Band doors to the playground and Team 2 (in Green schedule) or B (in Yellow schedule) will enter the FCS doors to the cafeteria to eat.
+- At the mid-lunch bell, Team 1 will exit through the Vending/Band doors to the playground and Team 2 will enter the FCS doors to the cafeteria to eat.

-- At the end of the lunch period, Team 2 (in Green schedule) or B (in Yellow schedule) will exit the cafeteria to lockers and then immediately to class.
-At the second bell, Team 1 (in Green schedule) or A (in Yellow schedule) will enter the building, go to lockers and then immediately to class.
+- At the end of the lunch period, Team 2 will exit the cafeteria and Team 1 will enter the building, go to lockers and then immediately to class.